sltdhub/iso3166-2-api/README.md

 The API was hosted and built using GCP, with a Cloud Function being used in the backend which is fronted by an API gateway and load balancer.
 The function calls a GCP Storage bucket to access the back-end JSON with all ISO 3166 updates.
 Although, due to the cost of infrastructure the hosting was switched to Vercel (https://vercel.com/).

 The API documentation and usage with all useful commands and examples to the API is available on the [API.md](https://github.com/amckenna41/iso3166-2-api/API.md) file.
-The full list of attributes/fields available in `iso3166-2` can be viewed in the [ATTRIBUTES.md][attributes] file.
+The full list of 36 attributes/fields that are supported in `iso3166-2` can be viewed in the [ATTRIBUTES.md][attributes] file.

 Staying up to date
 ------------------